XtimatePro vs. Xactimate: which is right for you?

 But most residential contractors don't live there.
 They do some insurance work and some cash-pay work.
 They juggle two tools (or worse, a spreadsheet and a PDF template) and lose deposits because there's no signing flow.
 XtimatePro is built for that contractor: one tool, both workflows, flat-rate pricing.

-Not yet. v1 ships PDF + Symbility-compatible export.
-Native .esx write-support is on the roadmap for v2, prioritized when paying customers tell us specific carriers require it.
+Not yet.
+XtimatePro produces claim-ready PDFs with ACV, RCV, depreciation, and cause-of-loss today, and the Crew plan adds CSV / Symbility-compatible export.
+Native .esx export is on the roadmap, prioritized as paying customers tell us which carriers require it.

 Will adjusters accept XtimatePro's claim-ready PDF?

 Most regional carriers and independent adjusters accept signed PDF scopes with cause-of-loss, ACV, RCV, and depreciation columns.
-Large national carriers may require ESX — check with your specific adjuster.
+Large national carriers may require ESX — check with your specific adjuster before moving a claim.